DanielRazal/QA-Automation/README.md

 # QA-Automation-Project

 ## Overview
-This project is a practice environment for automation using Selenium in Python, **QA-Automation-Project**, is a final project completed during my college studies.
-We developed a QA automation system using an HTML page that executes five functions in the MAIN file.
-By focusing on best practices and utilizing effective tools, we achieved a score of 100, highlighting the quality of our work.
+This project is a practice environment for automation using Selenium in Python, **QA-Automation**, we worked on a class project where we learned automation and Python.
+The objective was to apply our knowledge of programming and automation techniques to create a practical solution that demonstrates our skills and understanding of the subject.

 ## Installation